-Here are some perfect spots for short walks along Missouri's most travelled routes:
+Here are some perfect spots for short walks along Missouri's most traveled routes:

 Gateway Arch National Park: Sure, you can see it from the highway as you drive through St. Louis, but experience the Gateway Arch in a different way by exploring the area on foot.
 The grounds surrounding the iconic structure have been totally revamped and are now a national park.
 A network of walking trails provide spectacular views of the monument that soars 630 feet into the sky.

 Graham Cave State Park: Walk through history at Graham Cave, located near Danville.
 Exhibits along the trail to the cave detail the natural and cultural significance of the site and the people that occupied the cave 8,000 to 10,000 years ago.

 Capen Park: Make in a stop in Columbia and venture out on the half-mile nature trail in Capen Park.
 You might see rock climbers scaling the park's towering bluffs.
-The park also has connections to the Grindstone Nature Area and the 4.25 mile Hinkson Creek Trail.
+The park connects to the Grindstone Nature Area and the 4.25 mile Hinkson Creek Trail.

 Truman Historic Walking Trail: Follow in the footsteps of Missouri's only president, Harry S Truman, who regularly walked throughout his beloved hometown of Independence.
-The Truman Historic Walking Trail features some the most important places in Truman's life, including the Truman Home and the Truman Library and Museum (currently closed until fall 2020 for a $30 million renovation).
+The Truman Historic Walking Trail features some the most important places in Truman's life, including the Truman Home and the Truman Library and Museum.

 Wildcat Park: Follow more than three miles of paved and natural trails that wind through the Wildcat Glades Conservation and Audubon Area to explore chert glades, rocky bluffs and Shoal Creek.
 Five outdoor learning stations provide information about the area's diverse and endangered plant and aquatic life.
 Nearby, Grand Falls is the largest, continuously flowing natural waterfall in Missouri.